 We want people to see diabetes differently.

-Help us celebrate this Diabetes Week by sharing our facts about diabetes.
+You helped us celebrate Diabetes Week 2019 by sharing our facts about diabetes.

 1. One in 15 of us live with diabetes.